plkpiotr/stock-exchange-frontend/README.md

 Frontend:
 - `react-scripts start` to run frontend on localhost:3000
+- `npm run storybook` to run storybook on localhost:9009

 To do:
 - Create `Wrapper` component for all of user's pages